Visual Storytelling in Explaining Complex Technologies Like Thermal Deposition

 Case Studies to Build Connection

-Case studies are another effective video marketing tool.
+Case studies are another effective storytelling tool.

 - A case study might detail how a manufacturer used thermal evaporation to develop durable coatings for aerospace parts.